GoogleCloudPlatform/community/tutorials/kube-mqtt/index.md

 ### Build the image for a cluster-based MQTT client

-It is assumed that the broker will be used inside the context of the cluster, as well as potentially by external local devices.
+This tutorial assumes that the broker will be used inside the context of the cluster, as well as potentially by external local devices.
 For demonstration purposes, you will use a simple MQTT command-line client.

     cd client
     gcloud builds submit --tag gcr.io/$PROJECT/mqtt-client .

 ### Run a couple of instances of the client

-You will want to start a couple terminal windows for each of these next steps.
-Remember to set the environment variables from the setup section in each.
-In Cloud Shell, you can open these by clicking the + icon to create a new tab.
+You will start multiple terminal window sessions for these next steps.
+Remember to set the environment variables in each session, as described in the "Set environment variables" section above.
+In Cloud Shell, you can open a new terminal tab by clicking the **Add Cloud Shell session** button (labeled with the **+** icon).

+Run the first client, client-a:

     kubectl run client-a --rm -i --tty --image gcr.io/$PROJECT/mqtt-client --generator=run-pod/v1 -- /bin/sh

-In another window:
+In another shell session, run the second client, client-b:

     kubectl run client-b --rm -i --tty --image gcr.io/$PROJECT/mqtt-client --generator=run-pod/v1 -- /bin/sh